 The Stokes-Einstein Equation and Dynamic Light Scattering

-The relationship between Dt, the primary quantity measured in DLS, and hydrodynamic particle size, dh, is inverse, and is given by the Stokes-Einstein Equation:
+The relationship between the translational diffusion coefficient Dt, the primary quantity measured in DLS, and hydrodynamic particle size, dh, is inverse, and is given by the Stokes-Einstein Equation:

 Dt = Kb T / 3πηdh